diegomics/jATG/5.het_roh/README.md

 3) OPTIONAL: if you want to run the analysis with different values of `NUM_WIN` and/or `MAX_MISS` and/or `HET_TRES`, edit accordingly `1.HeRoH_variables.cnf` and run: `bash OPTIONAL_rerun.sh`
    **IMPORTANT:** for running with a different value of `WIN_SIZE`, edit accordingly `1.HeRoH_variables.cnf` and run `2.Run_roh.sh`

+### About the analysis and setting of the parameters: